Alvynskio/learntla-v2/docs/intro/faq.rst

 How does TLA+ test specifications?
 ==================================

 There are a few different tools that work with TLA+, but the main one is called TLC, which does :term:`model checking`.
-That means it checker takes your specification and requirements, then checks *every possible behavior of the spec* against those requirements.
+That means a checker takes your specification and requirements, then checks *every possible behavior of the spec* against those requirements.

 This gives much more thorough coverage than something like unit tests.
 Consider a system where three processes each do four sequential steps in parallel.
 There are 34,650 possible interleavings and 415,800 possible distinct states.
 TLC will check every single one.